Over the past couple of years, most of the major news headlines have centered around public health. And with good reason.

 Keep us informed of the big things – especially since a portion of your readership won’t be informed on every big thing.

-But before you take on the whole world, think about your business.
+But before you take on the whole world, think about your niche.

-There are many ways to get through the next 4 years, in both the wins and losses.
+There are many ways to get through the coming years, in both the wins and losses.
 And succeeding at your small part will be a big win.